KevinLiTian/Harvard_CS50_AI/2.Uncertainty/README.md

-## Probability
+## Uncertainty

 Uncertainty can be represented as a number of events and the likelihood, or probability, of each of them happening

 #### Possible Worlds

 Every possible situation can be thought of as a world, represented by the lowercase Greek letter omega ω.
 For example, rolling a die can result in six possible worlds: a world where the die yields a 1, a world where the die yields a 2, and so on.
-To represent the probability of a certain world, we write P(ω)
+To represent the probability of a certain world, we write P(ω) where w is a certain world and P is the probability of that world taking place

 #### Axioms in Probability